WoolwichWeb/joomla-on-platformsh/README.md

 The above command, including `SITE_ID`, can be found on the Platform.sh console, on the page for your project.
 When run, it will ask which directory to put the site into, make a note of the directory name you choose.

-Then clone this template repository, and copy its contents into your new project (changing `PLATFORM_SH_SITE_DIR` to match the directory you noted above):
+Then run the following to clone this template repository, and copy its contents into your new project (change `PLATFORM_SH_SITE_DIR` to match the directory you noted above):

 ```bash
 git clone https://gitlab.com/woolwichweb/joomla-on-platformsh.git